 Other ‘reverse-mixed funds’

 ABP was an outlier with its two-step process.
-A tally of a number of larger funds with this model, including PME, Rail & OV, Huisartsen, Rabobank and PNO Media, finds that all allow decisions with a simple majority of votes in the board.
+A tally of a number of larger funds with this model, including PME, Rail & OV, Huisartsen, Rabobank and PNO Media, finds that all allow decisions with a simple majority of votes on the board.

-However, there are a few funds where the articles of association stipulate that at least one of the non execs of both the employers and the employees must vote in favour of a proposal in order for it to be adopted.
+However, there are a few funds where the articles of association stipulate that at least one of the non-execs of both the employers and the employees must vote in favour of a proposal in order for it to be adopted.
 This is the case with PNO Media and the Rabobank pension fund.

 Read the digital edition of IPE’s latest magazine